-All rubbish should be placed in bins and all personal items and paperwork removed from the room.
+All rubbish should be sorted and placed in recycling and waste bins and all personal items and paperwork removed from the room.
 Anything inadvertently left behind should be placed in lost property containers.
 See note on lost property below.

 Class tutors should leave time at the end of classes to allow for this tidy up, and class-reps and vice-reps should ensure it is being carried out by their year groups on an ongoing basis.